yeekangc/cloud-pak-for-applications/README.md

 5. Select **Codewind** and start local codewind.
 6. Right click on local and select **Create New Project**
 7. Select templete **Kabanero Node.js Express simple template**
-8. Give it the name "micro-admin".
+8. Name it as **micro-admin**.
 9. Now your structure will be something like
 ![GitHub Logo](images/s2.png)
 10. Select Codewind and **build the project** , application must be up and running.
-11. Test your application by selecting **Application Monitor** and hit the application 2 o 3 times to see the changes.
+11. Test your application by selecting **Application Monitor** and hit the application 2 or 3 times to see the changes.
 12. Run `appsody build` so that application would be ready to deploy on any cloud.
 13. After the command executed successfully on left there will be new file named as **app-deploy.yaml**.
+14. Steps form 1-14 will be followed to create 2 microservice **micro-user**

+15. Once two microservices are created we can upload it to centeral repositry **GitHHub**.